The Tifblue blueberry plant produces big, delicious berries on hardy canes, making a must-have for your garden or landscape!

 Planting Vaccinium Ashei

 After the orders ship, be sure to plant the berry bush as soon as the plants arrive.
-You can even plant in raised beds with organic matter such as shredded pine bark, pine straw, or peat moss as mulch to support the vigorous upright growth.
+You can even plant in raised beds with organic matter such as shredded pine bark, pine straw, or peat moss as mulch to support vigorous upright growth.
 Blueberries prefer acidic soil and we have a special Blueberry Soil Mix that will amend your native soil or container soil perfectly.

 Blueberries require cross-pollination to produce fruit.
 We suggest purchasing three plants of at least two different varieties for ideal fruit production.
 Choosing varieties that fruit at different times in the season will extend your berry availability throughout the year.
 The Rabbiteye blueberry TifBlue is a great choice for your berry collection.